Washington-Liberty, Arlington’s First High School

 W-L grew in size as did Arlington County, requiring an expansion in just five years.
 The school soon became known for its academic and athletic accomplishments.
 The W-L Cadet Corps, the first JROTC in Northern Virginia, included a significant number of students.
 W-L’s crew team was formed in 1949 as the region’s second oldest scholastic rowing program.
 A rivalry with Alexandria’s George Washington High School was reflected in the annual football game for the Old Oaken Bucket, a Thanksgiving Day tradition for over three decades.
 Symbolizing the student body’s spirit of unity during the turbulent 60s, the 1966 boys varsity basketball team won the state championship as the first integrated team.
 W-L became a model for other schools throughout Northern Virginia and the state.

 Academically, W-L was one of the first area high schools to offer advanced, college-level classes.
 When national high school rankings grew in popularity, W-L was rated as the “No. 2” high school in the country in the 1960s and also was named the state’s “grooviest high school.”
-As foreign immigration to the region increased, W-L and nearby Stratford Junior High School*** offered the first ESOL classes in 1967; over 10% of the student population was foreign born.
+As foreign immigration to the region increased, W-L and nearby Stratford Junior High School*** offered the first classes for English Learners in 1966; over 10% of the student population was foreign born.
 In 1985, W-L was honored for its academic achievements by the U.S. Department of Education.
 In recognition of the school’s diverse, high-achieving student population, President Barack Obama addressed the student body in 2012.

 Many graduates have achieved success in the arts, science, business, the military, government, athletics, and more.
 In entertainment alone W-L boasts Oscar, Emmy, and Tony winners; other alumni have won Nobel, Pulitzer, Olympic, World Series, and Super Bowl awards.